-The best video doorbells of 2022
+The best video doorbell for 2023

 In our opinion, Arlo's first video doorbell is the best available on the market right now.
 If you already have other Arlo devices, it's a no-brainer; if not, it should still be top of the list of considerations.

 Slim and stylish, it displays super-detailed footage.
-Thanks to the camera's 180-degree field of view and 1:1 aspect ratio, you can view the full length of the person at your door, including any packages on the ground by their feet.
+Thanks to the camera's 180-degree field of view and 1:1 aspect ratio, you can view the entire length of the person at your door, including any packages on the ground by their feet.

-This is a mains-powered unit, so we'd recommend it's professionally installed, but Arlo does offer a battery-powered version called Arlo Essential Video Doorbell Wire-Free (opens in new tab).
+This is a mains-powered unit, so we'd recommend it's professionally installed, but Arlo does offer a battery-powered version called Arlo Essential Video Doorbell Wire-Free.

 It's one of a handful of doorbell cameras that integrates with Alexa, Google Assistant, and HomeKit.
 However, you'll need to subscribe to the Arlo Secure service to get the most out of the doorbell, including features such as going back and viewing who was at the door if you missed the call and giving callers the chance to leave a message for you.